 Create the standard for quality bikes by 31st of December 2020

 Starting off with a verb forces you to be specific about what you're trying to do, and ensuring you include a deadline will help you to stay on track with progress.

-You can check out our detailed guide on How To Write Strategic Objectives here.
+You can grab out your detailed guide on How To Write Strategic Objectives here.